roc-lang/roc/www/content/tutorial.md

 ### [Additional Resources]

-Looks like you've completed the tutorial, well done!
+You've completed the tutorial, well done!

-If you are looking for more resources to learn Roc, check out these links for [additional learning resources](/install#additional-learning-resources).
+If you are looking for more resources to learn Roc, check out [these links](/install#additional-learning-resources).